mat-mo/matanyamos.es/content/posts/2019-06-10-Measure-or-it-is-not-important/index.md

 In the above example you can see a deeper look into the I/O rate of a disk array.
 It updates live and gives a sense of how hard the disk drives are working.

-You should assess what should be measured in your service, define how to measure it, and build a mechanism to collect those metrics and present them in a the widest possible way.
+You should assess what should be measured in your service, define how to measure it, and build a mechanism to collect those metrics and present them to the largest possible audience.
 That is not only true for infrastructure services, Let’s look at a more interesting, and possible less commons measurement.

 #### Business metrics and measurements